Dr. Craig B. Parker

 128 McCain Auditorium

 Craig B. Parker teaches undergraduate and graduate music history and also plays trumpet with the KSU Faculty Brass Quintet.
 He has also taught a variety of music theory courses at KSU as well as applied trumpet and horn.
 Parker was a member of numerous professional ensembles, including the American Wind Symphony Orchestra, Spoleto (Italy) Festival Orchestra, Long Beach Symphony Orchestra, and the Composers Brass Quintet.

-Parker was on the advisory board for the Grove Dictionary of American Music (2013) and served as the College Music Society board member for musicology (2014-16).
+Parker was on the advisory board for the Grove Dictionary of American Music (2013) and was the College Music Society Board Member for Musicology (2014-16).
 At K-State, Parker has won the William Stamey Award for Excellence in Undergraduate Instruction and the Phi Kappa Phi Artist Award.
 In March 2011, he received the Society for American Music Distinguished Service Citation “in recognition of his sustained contributions to the society and its appreciation for nurturing our national music.”